danReynolds/Phil110A/Module3.md

 ## Anselm's Ontological Argument for God's Existence
 *Ontology* is a philosophical term referring to a subsection of metaphysics dealing with questions of existence.
 Questions related to the determination of what does and does not exist is under the branch of ontology.

 Anselm suggests that there is a special connection between the idea of God and the idea of existence.
-It tries to establish the existence of God on the idea of God.
+He tries to establish the existence of God on the idea of God.

 He defines God as: